 Make a list of Internet savers to follow

 Next step: Spend five minutes per day responding to the best offer in your inbox, whether you're taking a survey or printing a coupon.
-Erin Edwards, who blogs at Fun With Freebies, signs up for free samples several times per week via online sources.
+Erin Edwards, who formerly blogged at Fun With Freebies, signs up for free samples several times per week via online sources.

 "Freebies are great for using around your house, trying out a new item before you buy it, putting together a gift basket for a present or donating to local shelters," Edwards says.